 ||Upper Primary (7-11 age group) (Flexible) Postgraduate|

 The course will include lectures, seminars, workshops, Independent Study, tutorials, school-based training and will recommend you for Qualified Teacher Status (QTS).
-The University College-based sessions are very much a starting point for the training undertaken in schools through observation and working alongside experienced teachers.
+The University-based sessions are very much a starting point for the training undertaken in schools through observation and working alongside experienced teachers.

 You will normally need:

 - GCSEs at grade C or above (or equivalent) in English Language, Mathematics and a Science at the time of application;